TrudeEH/web/content/notes/ready/how_to_computer/index.md

 #### 8-Bit Adder

 To add two bytes, chain 8 full-adders.
-(The dark blue lines are buses: 8 bits in parallel, simplified for better readability)
+(The dark blue lines are equivalent to 8 bits in parallel, simplified for better readability.
+The blue rectangles split the wire into 8 bits, or vice versa.)

 ![[full_adder_8bit.png]]